prometheus/prometheus/GOVERNANCE.md

 ### Maintainers

-Maintainers are team members who are lead one or more project(s) and serve as a point of conflict resolution amongst the contributors to this project.
+Maintainers are team members who lead one or more project(s) and serve as a point of conflict resolution amongst the contributors to this project.

 A maintainer or committer may resign by notifying the [team mailing list][team].
 A maintainer with no project activity for a year is considered to have resigned.
 Maintainers who wish to resign are encouraged to propose another team member to take over the project.